 What's new in Page Builder 2.0

 Welcome to Page Builder 2.0!
 Here's a list of the major new features.
-See the other articles in this collection for more information about each feature, and see the changelog for a detailed list of enhancements and bug fixes.
+See the other articles in this collection for more information about each feature, and see the changelog for a detailed list of enhancements and bug fixes for each release.

 The first thing you'll notice is that the user interface in Page Builder 2.0 has a new look.
-Menus have been put into new locations, and the Add content menu has been organized a little differently.
+Menus have been put into new locations, and the Content panel has been organized a little differently.

 For more information about saving, publishing, and status, see the article Instant save - Save as draft - Publish.

 As you've seen in previous sections, there are keyboard shortcuts for many of the repetitive operations, like opening and closing menus, publishing, and moving in and out of Page Builder.
-All keyboard shortcuts use lowercase letters or keyboard function keys and are listed on the Keyboard shortcuts reference page.
+All keyboard shortcuts use lowercase letters or keyboard function keys and are listed on the Keyboard shortcuts reference page, or you can access the list online on the Tools menu.
 We bet you'll find at least a couple that you use over and over.

 In Page Builder, go to Preview on the Tools menu or just hit p on the keyboard, and you'll go into Preview mode, where you can view that page on large, medium, and small devices.
 Click Edit or the Escape key to return to editing.

 New setting for individual row widths

 You can set the max-width on individual fixed-width rows or row content, and you can do it either with a setting or by dragging a handle on the modules, similar to how columns work.
 More information in the article on setting row and content width.

 Yes, that feature you've been wanting is finally here.
 See the Related Articles for information about how to do it.